 • Eligibility: scientists at the associate professor level or equivalent who are clearly independent and have won national competitive support as a PI.

-• Deadline: the program currently on pause
+• Deadline: the program is currently on pause

 • Award Amount: up to $50,000/year for up to 2 years